-The net assets of market makers shall not be less than RMB 50 million yuan or its equivalent in foreign currency.
+The net assets of market makers shall not be less than RMB 50 million yuan.
 Market makers shall use their own funds for market-making and shall not conduct market-making business with funds raised in violation of laws and regulations such as fund issuance, wealth management, trusts, and asset management products.